 NOTE: Sulfur (a macronutrient) and chloride (a micronutrient) concentrations are not given in this recipe.
 That does not mean that sulfur and chloride are not present.
-Usually sulfur is added with magnesium and chloride is added with the manganese and copper.
+Usually sulfur is added with magnesium and potassium (MgSO4 and K2SO4) and micronutrients.
+Chloride may be present in source water or may be added with the manganese and copper or added through addition of CaCl2.
+Chloride levels should be 50-200ppm to improve fruit quality and taste.
 Enough will be added with these other elements to be sufficient (see calculations below).

-NOTE: Two significant changes have been made over the years in our hot, high light area to improve growth of the plants and quality of the fruit:
+NOTE: Two significant differences in the CEAC formula as compared to other formulae is adjustment in nitrogen level because of our hot, high light area to improve growth of the plants and quality of the fruit:

-Nitrogen: Begin with low nitrogen (~95ppm, EC ~1.2) the first 6 weeks (avoids too much vegetative growth during the hot fall and encourages reproductive growth to start).
-Increase to 145ppm N (EC ~1.8) at week 6, then 189ppm (EC ~2.4-3) by week 12.
-Chlorides: can be added during fruiting in macronutrient levels (150-200 ppm) to improve fruit quality and taste.
-Note: significant adjustments must be made to the recipe.
+Nitrogen: Begin with low nitrogen (~90ppm, EC ~1.2) the first 6 weeks (avoids too much vegetative growth during the hot fall and encourages reproductive growth to start).
+Increase to 145ppm N (EC ~2.1) at week 6, then 190ppm (EC ~2.5-3) by week 12.